You might be surprised to see so many cowboy things on the Big Island of Hawaii. But, Hawaii had cowboys first. Really.

 The kapu was lifted in 1830, but the cattle still kept increasing.
 By 1846 it is estimated that besides the 10,000 semi-domesticated cattle, there were over 25,000 wild cattle roaming the island in huge herds.
 They ate everything and caused erosion.
 Cattle literally ate people’s houses made of native vegetation.
 They destroyed crops and even attacked and killed people.
 Can you imagine a herd of wild cattle, each weighing up to 1,500 pounds, with six-foot wide horns?

-Kamehameha III hired convicts from Australia’s, Botany hunt and kill the cattle.
+Kamehameha III hired convicts from Australia’s Botany Bay to hunt and kill the cattle.
 They built traps, which caught cattle, but also people.
 Something else had to be done.

 The king sent a representative back to America where the cattle came from to see how the cattle problem was handled there.
 He hired three Espagnole vaqueros, Kossuth, Louzeida, and Ramon.
 Espagnole vaqueros means Spanish speaking cowboys.
 They were the first Paniolos, Hawaiian Cowboys.